The Angantyr model for Heavy-Ion Collisions in PYTHIA8: Nucleon-nucleon sub-collisions in and

 We noted that the Log-normal distribution in \eqref{eq:lognormal} is quite similar to a Gamma-function, and for technical reasons and the fact that the sum of two Gamma distributed random variables is also Gamma distributed, we will use that instead to model fluctuations in the radius, $r$, of a nucleon:

 We then also use a slightly different elastic amplitude

 where the opacity of the semi-transparent disk now depends on $r_p$ and $r_t$:

-This introduces one more parameter, $\sigma_t$, (besides $k$ and $r_0$ in \eqref{eq:gammadist}) and by this varying opacity makes it possible to get a reasonable fit to all the cross sections in \eqref{eq:nnxsecs}, as well as the elastic slope parameter $B=-d\ln\,\sigNN\subel/dt|_{t=0}$, for a wide range of energies.
+This introduces two more parameter, $\sigma_t$ and $\alpha$, (besides $k$ and $r_0$ in \eqref{eq:gammadist}) and this varying opacity makes it possible to get a reasonable fit to all the cross sections in \eqref{eq:nnxsecs}, as well as the elastic slope parameter $B=-d\ln\,\sigNN\subel/dt|_{t=0}$, for a wide range of energies.
 The result for $\sqrtsNN=5$~TeV is shown in table \ref{tab:ppxsecs}.